CIS580/asteroids-ItzPerkinz/README.md

 space_background.png was provided by Westbeam @ opengameart.org under a CC0 Public Domain license.

-asteroid.png was provided by nightzero @ opengameart.org under a CC-BY 3.0 license.
+laser1.wav was provided by dklon @ opengameart.org under a CC-BY 3.0 license.

+alarm.ogg was provided by yd @ opengameart.org under a CC0 Public Domain license.

+crash.wav was taken from TinyWorlds @ opengameart.org under a CC-BY 3.0 license

+background.mp3 is the song Pumped by RoccoW from freemusicarchive.org